Airtel Uganda: Investment

 Airtel is a long term investor with a single largest foreign direct investment from India to Uganda.
 The company is among the leading tax payers in Uganda.

 In 2019, Airtel was recognized as Uganda’s biggest taxpayer for compliance in remitting taxes to Uganda Revenue Authority.
 Airtel Uganda paid taxes worth UGX136 billion (approx. US$38 million), in the financial year 2018/19 winning the Excel Award.

 Infrastructure investment

-Airtel invests in local ICT and telecom infrastructure; 2,000 sites and over 3,900 kilo meters of fiber across Uganda covering 95.9%, core and transmission networks and mobile financial services platform.
+Airtel invests in local ICT and telecom infrastructure; 2,000 sites and over 3,900 kilometers of fiber across Uganda cover 95.9 percent core and transmission networks and mobile financial services platform.

 Governance

-Manoj Murali is Managing Director of Airtel Uganda since October 2020.
-He Replaced VG Somasekhar who until recently was the MD Airtel Uganda.

-Before Joining Airtel Uganda, Manoj handled different roles and worked across geographies in India, the corporate and the international operations of Sri Lanka, Seychelles, and the Channel Islands.
-His most recent assignment was CEO of Tamil Nadu and Kerala.
-Prior to this, he held other roles including Chief Operating (Executive) Officer in Rajasthan and Business head (Chief Operating Officer) in Andhra Pradesh, among other positions within the system,”.

-People

-99% of Airtel staff are Ugandan, with over 40% being women.
+Soumendra Sahu has been managing director of Airtel Uganda since December 2024.

+Shareholding

+As of 6 November 2023, the shareholding in the stock of the company was as depicted in the table below:

 License renewal

 In December 2020, print media reported that Airtel Uganda had paid US$74.6 million to the Uganda government in exchange for a 20-year National Telecom Operator's License.
 The basic license cost US$63.2 million and Value Added Tax (VAT) came to US$11.4 million.
 As a condition for the license, that is effective on 1 July 2020, the telco has until 1 July 2025 to extend coverage of both voice and data to at least 90 percent of Uganda's geographical territory.

 In January 2022, The EastAfrican reported that the license payment made in December 2020 was for the ten years from July 2020 to June 2030.
 Another estimated US$77.78 million was owed to the Uganda Government for the period from July 2030 until June 2040.